 Halfway between Lijiang and Dali, Shaxi(沙溪) it’s a small village almost forgotten by tourists.
 In this travel guide, you can find some of the things to do and to see in this peaceful old town.

-An old town along the ancient Tea Horse Road (also known as South Silk Road) that it’s often forgotten by most of the tourists it’s Shaxi (沙溪).
+An old town along the ancient Tea Horse Road (also known as South Silk Road) that it’s often forgotten by most tourists it’s Shaxi (沙溪).
 Unlike Lijiang and Dali, Shaxi retains the charm of the old Chinese towns and it’s a very peaceful place, a perfect retreat if you are tired of tourist traps.

 I’ve often heard about it, but after being there for a couple of days I can say that it lives up to its reputation.
 Another good reason to visit Shaxi is that if you’re going to visit Dali or Lijiang you can easily add Shaxi to your itinerary since it’s basically halfway between these two cities.

 The main reason why Shaxi is not packed with tourists is that it’s relatively difficult to get there.
 Even though it’s located halfway between Dali and Lijiang, there are no trains or flights.
 You can get there from Kunming, Lijiang, or Dali but not directly.
 You must first take a bus to Jianchuan (剑川).

 If you are in Lijiang, it takes about an hour to get to Jianchuan.
 Once there you’ll have to change the bus and take one to Shaxi.
 If there are no buses don’t worry because in the bus station there are many drivers of Mianbao Che (minivans) that can take you to your destination for a few RMB.
 Shaxi is about 45 minutes from Jianchuan.